dockstore/dockstore-documentation/docs/advanced-topics/dockstore-cli/dockstore-cli-faq.rst

 How does launching CWLs with Dockstore CLI compare with cwltool?
 ----------------------------------------------------------------

 Under the hood, the Dockstore CLI evokes cwltool to launch CWL workflows.
 However, it adds additional features.
-Dockstore CLI has utilities to generate JSON parameter files from entries on Dockstore (``dockstore tool convert``).
+The Dockstore CLI can generate JSON parameter files from entries on Dockstore (``dockstore tool convert``).

-When launching tools, the Dockstore CLI makes it easy to specify entries from the Dockstore website.
+Additionally, when launching tools, the Dockstore CLI makes it easy to specify entries from the Dockstore website.
 We can also provision input and output files using HTTP, FTP, S3, and GCS.
 As of Release 1.12, the Dockstore CLI has support for running on `a WES server <https://github.com/ga4gh/workflow-execution-service-schemas>`__.
 We also have preliminary support for `Synapse <https://www.synapse.org/>`__ and the `ICGC Storage client <https://docs.icgc.org/download/guide/#score-client-usage>`__.
 Please see `file provisioning plugins <https://github.com/dockstore/dockstore-cli/tree/master/dockstore-file-plugin-parent>`__